anhdangkhoa/SDRAN-PROJ/README.md

 ## Code modification to export metrics_stdout to csv file in srsRAN
-### Replace the orginal files in srsRAN with the files in this repogistory
+### Replace the orginal files in srsRAN with the files in this repository
     $ cp metrics_stdout.cc {srsRAN dir}/srsenb/src/metrics_stdout.cc
     $ cp metrics_stdout.h {srsRAN dir}/srsenb/hdr/metrics_stdout.h
 ### Recompile srsRAN to apply new code